 Most employers have a budget for employee benefits.
-We usually tell our employers to budget for a 12% renewal cost, 1% for each month for renewal increases.
+We usually tell our employers to budget for a 12% renewal cost and 1% for each month for renewal increases.
 For January 2021, we didn’t see many that were that high.
 And it is too early to predict trends for mid-year 2022 or 2023.

 At Benefits by Design, we know one size does not fit all.
-Healthcare is human centric.
-What works for a super healthy employee does not necessarily work for an employee with health issues.
+Healthcare is human-centric.
+What works for a super-healthy employee does not necessarily work for an employee with health issues.
 We will help you put together an offering that will work for all of your employee population.

 Offering a choice of Benefits